Table of Contents

-- Immune complexes that are formed due to an infection or an autoimmune disease attach to the capillary walls.
+- Immune complexes are formed due to an infection or an autoimmune disease attach to the capillary walls.

-Include urinalysis and kidney biopsy:
+Urinalysis and kidney biopsy:

 Hematuria: In a urinalysis, the urinary sediment is examined, and a distinction is made between hematuria, hemoglobinuria, and myoglobinuria.
-A count of > 5 red blood cells/μl of urine, without any red coloring of the urine, is considered a microhematuria.
-When there is any red color in the urine, it is considered a macrohematuria.
-Red blood cells may look dysmorphic in the sediment.
-The abnormal shaping is formed when the cells travel through the tubule system and are exposed to osmotic pressures.
-An example is acanthocytes – RBCs that resemble a Mickey Mouse face.
+A count of > 5 RBCs/μL of urine without any red coloration of the urine is considered microhematuria.
+When there is any red color in the urine, it is considered macrohematuria.
+RBCs may look dysmorphic in the sediment.
+Abnormal shaping is formed when the cells travel through the tubule system and are exposed to osmotic pressures.
+An example is acanthocytes – RBCs that resemble a ‘Mickey Mouse’ face.

 |Amount of Protein||Type of Protein||Possible Cause|

-|20–200 mg/l||Albumin||Microalbuminuria as a sign of an early nephropathy; e.g., as part of a hypertensive or diabetic disease.|
+|20–200 mg/L||Albumin||Microalbuminuria as a sign of early nephropathy; e.g., as part of hypertensive or diabetic disease|

-|≤ 1.5 g/d||Small-molecule proteins:
+|≤ 1.5 g/day||Small-molecule proteins:

-|1.5 g/d–3.0 g/d||Small- and large-molecule proteins||Chronic glomerulonephritis, transplanted kidney|
+|1.5 g/d–3.0 g/day||Small- and large-molecule proteins||Chronic glomerulonephritis, a transplanted kidney|

-|> 3.0 g/d||Large-molecule proteins||Nephrotic syndrome|
+|> 3.0 g/day||Large-molecule proteins||Nephrotic syndrome|